rolandmueller/bigdata/ml_api.md

 Check the results on the right side.

-# Creating an API for a ML model
+# Creating an API for the ML model

 Great.
 Now we will train a machine learning model and expose the trained model with a Web API.

-You can create a seperate Python envirnoment (but you can also use your globale Python enviroment in the next stepts).

 We will use the [Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 The data set consists of 150 samples from three species of Iris water lily flowers (Iris setosa, Iris virginica and Iris versicolor).
 The dataset has four features: the length and the width of the sepals and petals.
 Download the `iris.csv` file from Moodle.
 Create in the `mlapi` folder a new `dev` folder and save `iris.csv` in this folder.